Meet The Tutors

 Kayla is a second-year Kinesiology student with a minor in Neuroscience.
 She supports elementary students in math, English, history, and writing, and works with high school students in math and science (Grades 9–10), as well as biology and chemistry (Grades 11–12).
 Kayla provides clear explanations and creates a supportive learning environment that encourages confidence, curiosity, and academic growth.

-GR 1 - GR 12
+GR 1 - GR 12 - Accepting new students

 Angel